kevinpurdy/kevinpurdy.github.io/_posts/2020-11-11-home_assistant.markdown

 The best advice I can give on this process is to avoid any rabbit holes you see about connecting to Home Assistant securely on both your internal and external network.
 Once you set up an external URL with a valid certificate, Home Assistant cannot serve up a valid certificate for your local network connection.
 You might find some posts suggesting a setup using the `nginx` add-on to create an SSL proxy.
 But, listen, you just wanted to control your lights and thermostat, right?
 That way lies madness.

 Just bookmark and connect to your Home Assistant through your DuckDNS address, and then donate to [DuckDNS](https://duckdns.org) and [Let's Encrypt](https://letsencrypt.org/donate/) for making the web secure for everyone, including you and your weird home automation project.

+You might want to harden your Home Assistant security if you're opening it up to outside access.
+I liked [Kiril Peyanski's suggested two-line addition to `configuration.yaml`](https://peyanski.com/home-assistant-remote-access/#Home_Assistant_http_section), which locks out IP addresses after 5 incorrect password attempts.
+It's also a good idea to [turn on multi-factor authentication for log-ins](https://www.home-assistant.io/docs/authentication/multi-factor-auth/).
+Home Assistant itself might not be a prime hacker/griefer target, but it's an always-on computer attached to your network, so lock it down.

 ***